top of page

 Glover’s Atoll

 As the most remote and least visited of the country's coral atolls, Glover’s Atoll lies nearly 50 kilometres offshore from the town of Placencia.
-Those who make the journey here are rewarded with some of the most awe-inspiring and uncrowded dive sites in all of Belize, if not the entire Caribbean region.
+Those who make the journey here are rewarded with some of the most uncrowded dive sites in Belize, if not the entire Caribbean region.

 The atoll's near-vertical walls plunge dramatically into the inky blue depths, their surfaces dotted with caverns, overhangs and other fascinating formations.
 Towering pinnacles, some reaching heights of over 30 metres, rise towards the water's surface, with parrotfish, angelfish and countless other fish species darting between the coral.